-When in waveform sampling mode, one of four output sample rates can be chosen by using the DTRT[1:0] bits of the WAVMODE register (see Table 35).
+When in waveform sampling mode, one of four output sample rates can be chosen by using the two DTRT bits of the WAVMODE register (Address 0x0D[1:0]), as shown in Table 35.
 The output sample rate can be 25.6 kSPS, 12.8 kSPS, 6.4 kSPS, or 3.2 kSPS.
 If the WFSM enable bit is set in the Interrupt Enable 3 SFR (MIRQENH, Address 0xDB), the 8052 core has a pending ADE interrupt.
 The sampled signals selected in the WAVMODE register are latched into the waveform SFRs when the waveform high byte (WAV1H or WAV2H) is read.